jianwei-liu93/jianwei-liu93.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I am currently a PhD student (Sep.
 2022 - 2027), working with [Prof. Dimitrios Kanoulas](https://dkanou.github.io/) at the [RPL lab](https://rpl-as-ucl.github.io/) and the [Foundational AI CDT](https://www.ucl.ac.uk/foundational-ai-cdt/people/student-profiles) at [University College London](https://www.ucl.ac.uk/).
 My current research direction involves utilising Generative ML models (e.g. diffusion models) and Neuromorphic learning for planning for legged robots.
+I'm also interested in exploring topics such as continual learning and open-endness.

-Prior to starting the PhD, I obtained a MEng in Biomedical Engineering from [Imperial College London](https://www.imperial.ac.uk/), a MSc in Robotics and Computation from UCL, and worked in industry as a robotics software engineer on off-shore NDT inspection robots and construction robots.
+Prior to starting the PhD, I obtained a MEng in Biomedical Engineering from [Imperial College London](https://www.imperial.ac.uk/), a MSc in Robotics and Computation from UCL, and worked in industry as a robotics software engineer on off-shore NDT inspection robots and construction robots (see past projects [here](/projects/)).

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.